Emerging Scholars Program

 to demonstrate that computer science is a collaborative activity that involves much more than just programming.
 In addition, there will be periodic social gatherings in future semesters to meet friends from your program as well as other young students involved in ESP and CS (these are, of course, voluntary, but we suspect you had such a good time at the start that you will come!).

-ESP is currently in its eleventh semester during the Spring 2013, we are
+ESP is currently in its twenty-second semester during Fall 2018 and we are

 If that sounds like you, and you're interested in applying, please